 The issue in this medical malpractice claim based on the death of an infant during childbirth is whether the mother must suffer a physical injury in order to sustain a claim for emotional distress.

-In March 1983, plaintiff was admitted to the labor and delivery unit of defendant Hospital.
-During the course of her labor, plaintiff’s attending physician, defendant-doctor, prescribed pitocin to stimulate her contractions.
-A New York Injury Lawyer said the drug was administered intravenously to plaintiff and, as a result, her contractions increased in intensity and frequency.
-Subsequently, plaintiff gave birth to a baby boy.
-The infant was in respiratory distress at birth and died approximately 6 1/2 hours later (a birth injury or birth injury accident).
+In March 1983, plaintiff was admitted to the labor and delivery unit of defendant hospital.
+During the course of her labor, plaintiff’s attending physician, defendant doctor, prescribed Pitocin to stimulate contractions.
+The Pitocin was administered intravenously to plaintiff and, as a result, her contractions increased in intensity and frequency.
+Plaintiff gave birth to a baby boy.
+The infant was in respiratory distress at birth and died approximately 6 1/2 hours later.

 Plaintiff filed a medical malpractice lawsuit against the hospital, as well as against the doctor and nurse who attended to the plaintiff throughout her labor and delivery.
 The plaintiff seeks recovery for serious personal injuries, physical and emotional pain, disappointment, sadness, anxiety and psychological trauma.